Coronavirus is battering the airline industry, turning some airports into ghost towns

 Passengers who are choosing to travel are sharing photos on social media showing once bustling airports that are nearly empty.

-Paul Huang, a freelance journalist, shared photos on Twitter showing the airport in Taiwan and the lounge area without another person in sight.
+Paul Huang, a freelance journalist, shared photos on Twitter showing an airport in Taiwan and the lounge area without another person in sight.

 “Taiwan's #TPE airport is dead, like, dead.
-Saw zero passenger besides me through T1 check-in, security, customs, CX lounge,” he wrote.
+Saw zero passenger besides me through T1 check-in, security, customs, CX lounge,” he wrote, referring to the Taoyuan International Airport west of Taipei.

-Halfway around the world, in Zurich, Switzerland, another Twitter user reported that the airport was nearly empty at 5:30 pm on Wednesday.
+Halfway around the world, in Zurich, another Twitter user reported that the airport was nearly empty at 5:30 p.m. local time Wednesday.

-In San Francisco, some people reported the airport seemed quieter than usual, with passengers looking at each other any time a person coughs or sneezes.
+In San Francisco, some people reported the airport seemed quieter than usual, with passengers looking at one another any time a person coughs or sneezes.

 The deadly outbreak has prompted many companies to put a moratorium on business travel, while other travelers are opting to cancel trips to avoid the risk of infection.

-Global carriers, including United, Delta, and American have suspended flights to China, but have also made cuts to other routes in Asia.
-Cathay Pacific said it would reduce 40 percent of its capacity and suspend routes from Newark and Washington D.C., along with some destinations in Asia, Europe, the Middle East and Australia.
+Global carriers, including United Airlines, Delta Air Lines and American Airlines, have suspended flights to China, but have also made cuts to other routes in Asia.
+Cathay Pacific said it would reduce 40 percent of its capacity and suspend routes from Newark, New Jersey, and Washington, D.C., along with some destinations in Asia, Europe, the Middle East and Australia.
 United announced Wednesday it would trim 20 percent of its international routes.

 On Wednesday, U.S. airline executives met with President Donald Trump and Vice President Mike Pence at the White House to discuss their response to the coronavirus, but stopped short of asking for any financial assistance as the travel industry continues to take a beating.